 One of South America’s best-kept secrets, Bolivia is often overshadowed by its more touristy neighbors like Peru.
 But for those open to straying from the well-trodden path, Bolivia offers some of the most untouched and breathtaking landscapes and richest indigenous cultures in all of South America.

 There are so many incredible places to see in Bolivia that it’s difficult to narrow it down to just a few.
-But Christy has put together a 10-night itinerary to the places she most recommends from her personal experience and knowledge of the country.
+But Christy has put together a 13-night itinerary to the places she most recommends from her personal experience and knowledge of the country.
 For those interested in extending their stay, Christy will be happy to suggest additional destinations.

 ITINERARY

-We'll stay at the MET Hotel, Zona Sur's highest rated hotel and one of La Paz's newest.
+APRIL 20-22: After our Isla del Sol and Lake Titicaca adventure, we'll return one last time to La Paz for a relaxing stay at the MET Hotel, one of La Paz's highest-rated and newest hotels.
 Designed by a Bolivian architect (in collaboration with a NY design firm), it features artwork by local artists and a rooftop bar with incredible views of the city.
-Read more here: "Touch the Sky at this Sky-High City's First Rooftop Bar," Forbes)
+(Read more here: "Touch the Sky at this Sky-High City's First Rooftop Bar," Forbes).
+The MET Hotel is located in La Paz's "Zona Sur," the city's more affluent, modern area with a lower elevation and warmer temps, upscale homes, international businesses, high-end restaurants and a significant expat presence.

 Valley of the Moon